Polymer ships agentless SaaS DLP.

 | Discover | |||

-| Shadow AI discovery across endpoint | Browser surface | Browser plus native AI apps | Sees only connected apps |
+| Shadow AI discovery across endpoint | Browser surface | Browser plus native AI apps | Connected apps plus ChatGPT and Claude extension |

 | Slack / Teams / Drive content discovery | Polymer core | ||